getodk/docs/odk1-src/form-question-types.rst

 .. note::

+  In the example above, the integer seed is created from the last 8 numbers of the :func:`decimal-date-time()` which is unlikely to repeat across devices.
 In the seed expression, :func:`once` is important because it makes sure the seed is not changed if the same filled form is opened more than once.

 .. _or-other: